hasithaa/bal.tips/content.en/docs/syntax/identifiers/index.md

 title : "Identifiers - Best Practices and Use Cases" description : "An identifier is a name given to an element in a program, such as a variable, function, or type.
 Identifiers allow programmers to identify and refer to specific elements in the source code."
 keywords: [identifiers, naming conventions, naming rules, naming guidelines]
-images: [/docs/syntax/identifiers/Identifiers.svg]
+images: [/docs/syntax/identifiers/Identifiers.png]
 date : 2023-03-14
 weight : 4005
 type : docs
 ballerina_type : [json, maps]
 ballerina_lang : [identifier]
 ballerina_feature : [data-bind]
-highlight: [read_json.bal, ignore.bal]
+highlight: [read_json.bal, person.bal, ignore.bal]
 ---

 # Identifiers - Best Practices and Use Cases